 The Gluten Challenge

 If you are currently on a gluten-free diet, your physician may recommend a gluten challenge to allow antibodies to build in your bloodstream prior to testing.
 The recommended gluten intake for the gluten challenge is two slices of wheat-based bread for 6-8 weeks.
 A gluten challenge should only be supervised by a physician trained in celiac disease, who can move you immediately to a biopsy if your symptoms are severe.
-Never undertake a gluten challenge when pregnant.
+A gluten challenge is not recommended before the age of 5 or during puberty.2 Never undertake a gluten challenge when pregnant.

 People with celiac disease carry one or both of the HLA DQ2 and DQ8 genes, but so does up to 25-30% of the general population.
 Carrying HLA DQ2 and/or DQ8 is not a diagnosis of celiac disease nor does it mean you will ever develop celiac disease.
 However, if you carry HLA DQ2 and/or DQ8, your risk of developing celiac disease is 3% instead of the general population risk of 1%.